aneilbaboo/deepdialog-node-client/README.md

 #### 1. Write Dialogs

-Checkout the [Flow Language](docs/flowlanguage.md) for a high-level approach to writing dynamic conversations.
+Checkout the [FlowScript](docs/flowscript.md) for a high-level approach to writing dynamic conversations.

 ```javascript